JosephMartin610/coursera_data_science_capstone_bated_breath/README.md

 **App**

-During the capstone project, the app was deployed on shinyapps.io, but having a word prediction app that performs decently requires significant memory, and that requires a paid plan on shinyapps.io.
+During the capstone project, the app was deployed on shinyapps.io, but having a word prediction app that performs decently requires significant memory, and that requires a paid plan on shinyapps.io, so it is not currently available.